-The news spread like widfire and caused a sensation in the city.
-This new strategy left them bewildered.
-The Congress workers were certain that this was an act of hypocrisy; they felt that the government's supporters had bribed Panditji to play this farce.
-When the government found itself helpless to combat the Congress, and when its army, police and law failed, it thought up this new plan.
-This was nothing but the bankruptcy of politics!
-As it is, Panditji was not known to be such a patriot who would have been motivated to take this kind of a vow unhappy over the country's condition!
-Let him go hungry for two days and then he will come to his senses.
-This new strategy should be nipped in the bud; if this strategy succeeded it could become a potent weapon in the hands of the authorities in the future.
+The news spread like wildfire and caused a sensation in the city.
+This new strategy left the people bewildered.
+The Congress workers thought this was an act of hypocrisy; they felt that the government's supporters had bribed Panditji to play this farce.
+When the government found itself helpless to combat the Congress, and when its army, police, and law failed, it thought up this new plan.
+It was nothing but the bankruptcy of politics!
+Panditji was not known to be such a patriot who would have been motivated to take this kind of a vow, unhappy over the country's condition!
+Let him go hungry for two days, and he will come to his senses.
+This new strategy must not succeed.
+If it succeeded, it could become a potent weapon with the authorities in the future.
 The public wasn't discreet enough to see through the plan and, so, had lapped it up as a genuine patriotic act.

 The Congress, thus, suffered a setback.
-A deputation of traders arrived at the venue at 9 pm to serve Panditji.
+A deputation of traders arrived at the venue at 9 p.m. to serve Panditji.
 Panditji had taken a heavy repast today.
-But this was nothing unusual for him; twenty days in a month he found himself being invited somewhere or the other for meals and he, of course, did justice to these invitations.
-At feasts it is usual to exceed ones eating capacity for several reasons: one tries to outdo other diners, the host keeps insisting you have more, and, of course, because of the excellent cooking.
-Panditji's digestive system had become accustomed to these tests, and passed them every time.
+But this was nothing unusual for him; twenty days in a month, he was invited somewhere or the other for meals, and he, of course, did justice to these invitations.
+At feasts, it is usual to exceed one's eating capacity for several reasons.
+One tries to outdo other diners, the host keeps insisting you have more, and, of course, because of the excellent cooking.
+Panditji's digestive system had become accustomed to these tests and passed them every time.
 So, when supper time approached nearer, Panditji felt his resolve weakening.
-It is not that he was terribly hungry; it was owing to the psychological cause that around meal time a person, if not troubled by an upset stomach, craves for food.
+It is not that he was hungry.
+The reason was psychological: around mealtime, a person, if not troubled by an upset stomach, craves food.

 Such was Panditji's state at that hour.
 He felt an urge to summon the nearby hawkers and buy something from them.
 But the officers had posted several constables at the venue for his protection.
 The constables were a conscientious lot and did not show any inclination to budge from their positions.
 Panditji's massive intellectual machinery was trying to work out a solution to this problem.
 "These constables have been stationed here for no reason," he thought to himself, "I am not a convict who is planning to escape."

-The officers perhaps had a strong reason to surround Panditji with policemen.
-They did not want the Congress workers to forcibly evict Panditji from the venue.
+The officers perhaps had a strong reason to guard Panditji.
+They did not want the Congress workers to evict Panditji from the venue.
 You never know what game the Congress might play.
 It was, therefore, necessary to protect Panditji.

-When the disappointed traders started to leave, Moteram wanted to know whether any of them was carrying a snuff box.
-One gentleman removed his snuff box and offered it to him.
+When the disappointed traders started to leave, Moteram wanted to know whether any of them had a snuff-box.
+One gentleman removed his snuff-box and offered it to him.

 After the traders had left, Moteram turned to the policemen and asked, "Why are you waiting here?"